North Carolina to Florida Car Shipping (2025 Cost Guide)

 FAQ

-Does someone have to be present when picking up my car in North Carolina and when dropping off my car in Florida?
+Does someone have to be present when you ship a car for pickup in North Carolina and delivery in Florida?toggle

-Most companies will require someone that is at least 18 years old to be present when picking up your car in North Carolina and when dropping it off in Florida.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in North Carolina and when dropping it off in Florida.

-Do you need car insurance when shipping your car from North Carolina to Florida?
+Do you need car insurance when shipping your car from North Carolina to Florida?toggle

 If you’re not driving the vehicle from North Carolina to Florida, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to Florida, which you should verify before loading your car in North Carolina.